Salvation Army brass band: Regional bands

 Regional bands are usually sponsored by an area command or a divisional headquarters.
 Some regional bands are formed because there are no large corps bands in the area.
 The regional band, drawing on several corps, can complete the instrumentation and play more complex music.
 Some regional bands serve as elite groups, with the better players in an area in the group.
 The staff band can be thought of as the extreme case of a regional band.
 Many youth bands are regional in character.

 Regional bands are more concert-oriented than corps bands, although many regional bands serve as duty bands for large meetings and events.
 Many regional bands rehearse less frequently than once a week, especially those covering a large geographic area.
 Also, some regional bands operate on a seasonal basis, for example, not operating during the summer months.

 Most regional bands have a more formal structure than the typical corps band.
 Usually, a ranking officer from the sponsoring command serves as executive officer.
 There is usually an official band board.
 Board positions such as band sergeant, secretary, quartermaster, and librarian are often filled.
 Many regional groups have strict admission or audition standards.
 Membership in a corps band in the region is almost always required.

 Youth bands

 One of the major reasons why the Salvation Army has had a thriving brass band movement for over 100 years is the youth band and associated music education programs.
 Beginning at the corps level, many young Salvationists are taught to play and sing, starting sometimes as early as seven years of age.
 These are normally called young people's ("YP") bands.
 Some small regions, known in the Salvation Army as divisions, will have a Divisional Youth Band drawn from people aged 13–30 who live within the area covered by the division.
 One such example is Sydney Youth Band.
 Bigger areas are known in the Salvation Army as Territories: e.g. the United Kingdom with the Republic of Ireland territory hosts what is known as the Territorial Youth Band (TYB) for youth aged 12–18.
+In the Southern United States, divisions commonly run summer music conservatories that provide multi-week programs emphasizing both instrumental study and participation in Christian devotional practices.